 - GRSPW device I/O registers are initialized to a state where most are zero. - Descriptor tables memory for all DMA channels are allocated from the heap or from a user assigned address and cleared.
 See driver resource configuration options described in Section 13.2.2.
 The descriptor table length is always the maximum 0x400 Bytes for RX and TX. - Internal resources like spin-locks and data structures are initialized. - The GRSPW device Interrupt Service Routine (ISR) is installed and enabled.
-However hardware does not generate interrupt until the user configures the device or DMA channel to generate interrupts. - The device is marked opened to protect the caller from other users of the same device.
+However hardware does not generate interrupt until the user configures the device or DMA channel to generate interrupts. - The driver is configured to clear all link status events from the ISR. - The device is marked opened to protect the caller from other users of the same device.